LimitlessUR/Mern-img-uploader/README.md

 # Mern-img-uploader

-This app enables our users to upload their favorite images to their personal gallery.
+This app enables our users to upload their favorite images to their personal gallerys.

 To get started with MERN applications: